LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W04-D3-ProblemSolving.md

-### Finding Factors Example
+### Example: Algorithm to Find Factors of a Number

-If you had a math assignment to find the factors of various numbers, you would use an algorithm like this:
+If you had a math assignment to find the factors[^1] of various numbers, you would use an algorithm like this:

 1. Start a list of factors with 1 since it is a factor of every number.